 An MBA candidate may complete the program by writing an MBA research project (a minimum GPA of 3.2 or the Provost's permission is required for this option) or an analytical report of a graduate internship assignment.
 Both the project and the report require defenses in form of oral presentations in front of a graduate committee.
-The project's topic and the choice of employment for the internship must be related to the student's area of concentration and be approved by an advisor and the Provost.
+The project's topic and the choice of employment for the internship should be approved by an advisor and the Provost.